-SPC Public Health Division based in Noumea, New Caledonia and Suva, Fiji.
+The Pacific Community's Public Health Division, based in Suva, Fiji.

 What will success look like?

-Regional guidelines and plans for IPC will be updated and countries will be provided support to adapt them into country and institutional plans and to begin implementation of updated guidelines.
+Regional guidelines and plans for infection, prevention and control will be updated and countries will be provided support to adapt them into country and institutional plans and to begin implementation of updated guidelines.